 In the video, we’ll take a deeper look at the physical drum machine and will leave the software attached to it for a separate video you can find on our channel.

-The drum machine controller works exactly like a vintage analogue drum machine, just like an 808 or a 909, but the bonus – the amazing software included with the drum machine that offers both modern and vintage sounds and a wonderful, compact design that will fit in a backpack.
+The drum machine controller works exactly like a vintage analog drum machine, just like an 808 or a 909, but the bonus – the amazing software included with the drum machine that offers both modern and vintage sounds and a wonderful, compact design that will fit in a backpack.

-The features both physically and software-based make this drum machine more akin to a vintage analogue drum machine rather than a modern MPC, which to some – might be a negative, or to some – the biggest reason to check out the Arturia Spark drum machine.
+The features both physically and software-based make this drum machine more akin to a vintage analog drum machine rather than a modern MPC, which to some – might be a negative, or to some – the biggest reason to check out the Arturia Spark drum machine.